MaterializeInc/materialize/doc/user/content/overview/architecture.md

 For Materialize to ingest data, it must read it from a source, of which there are two varieties:

-- Streaming sources, like Kakfa
+- Streaming sources, like Kafka
 - File sources, like `.csv` or generic log files

 File sources are more straightforward, so we'll focus on streaming sources.